mmcdermott/MEDS-DEV/src/MEDS_DEV/templates/dataset.md

 ## Access requirements

 Describe any access requirements for the dataset (e.g, human species research).
 If the dataset is publicly available, state that here.
-If the dataset is not publicly available, describe the process for obtaining access.
+If the dataset is not publicly available, describe the process for obtaining access and using the dataset (including any APIs and points of contact to send any models to for evaluation).

 We recommend the following topics be covered:

-- **Access Policy**: Describe the access policy for the dataset, including any restrictions or permissions required.
+- **Access policy**: Describe the access policy for the dataset, including any restrictions or permissions required.
 - **License (for files)**: Specify the license under which the dataset files are distributed.
-- **Data Use Agreement**: Specify any data use agreement that must be signed to access the dataset.
+- **Data use agreement**: Specify any data use agreement that must be signed to access the dataset.
 - **Required training**: Specify any training or certification required to access the dataset.
-- **Point of Contact**: IF data is proprietary, include a point of contact to send model code and weights to for running the evaluation.
+- **Point of contact**: Include a point of contact to send any queries about the dataset to (especially for private datasets).

 ## MEDS compatibility